AviatrixSystems/sandbox-starter/README.md

 - Aws credentials for testing controller launch and transit deployment in AWS.
 - Azure credentials for testing transit deployment and cross-cloud transit peering.
 - An EC2 key pair in the Ohio (us-east-2) and N Virginia (us-east-1) regions.
-- Subscription to the [Aviatrix metered software](https://aws.amazon.com/marketplace/pp/B08NTSDHKG) from the AWS Marketplace.
+- Subscription to the [Aviatrix metered software](https://aws.amazon.com/marketplace/pp/B08NTSDHKG) from the AWS Marketplace (Unless launching the controller as [BYOL](lauching-sst-with-the-byol-version-of-the-aviatrix-controller)).

 ## Building the sst docker image locally